-Andrew is an independent researcher, specialising in desk research studies, behavioural theory, and change practice and measurement.
+Andrew Darnton is an independent researcher, specialising in behavioural theory and systems change.

 For nearly twenty years Andrew has worked with every UK Government Department except the MoD, as well as with the devolved governments, associated agencies, universities, NGOs and other civil society organisations.

 In 2008, Andrew wrote the Behaviour Change Knowledge Review for the Government Social Research Unit.
 He is the creator of the ISM (Individual, Social, Material) tool for influencing behaviours, currently the Scottish Government’s behaviour change tool of choice.

 In 2015 he co-created Revaluation, a participative process for measuring – and making – change in complex systems.

 Andrew is a Trustee at the Centre for Sustainable Energy, sits on the Advisory Board for The Daily Mile, and is a co-ordinator in Extinction Rebellion (nationally, and in Bristol).